William C. Cramer: U.S. House of Representatives (1955–71)

-Run for Congress
+Elections

-In 1952, Cramer ran for a seat in the U.S. House against Courtney W. Campbell, a Democratic businessman from Clearwater and a former member of the state highway board.
-There was no incumbent in the race, so it was open.
-Having spent $25,000 in a handshaking tour of Pinellas, Hillsborough, Pasco, and Hernando counties, Cramer benefited from the national Eisenhower-Nixon ticket but lost by 0.7 percent.
-He was appointed as the Pinellas County attorney, serving for two years.
+In 1952, Cramer ran for a newly-created seat in the U.S. House.
+His Democratic opponent in the general election was Courtney W. Campbell, a Clearwater businessman and a former member of the state highway board.
+Cramer spent $25,000 in a handshaking tour of Pinellas, Hillsborough, Pasco, and Hernando counties, and he benefited from continued Republican gains in the state and region, including the victory of Dwight D. Eisenhower in the state's presidential election.
+However, Campbell defeated him narrowly by less than one percent of the vote.
+Cramer was appointed Pinellas County attorney, serving for two years.